Equity, diversity, and inclusivity resources for the BIPOC community

 Educational opportunities

-Learning how to challenge anti-Black racism isn’t the only academic opportunity that Waterloo provides to drive positive change.
-Black Studies and Fundamentals of Anti-Racist Communication are offered as diplomas to students from all faculties, and to non-degree students as well.
+Learning how to challenge anti-Black racism isn’t the only academic opportunity Waterloo provides to drive positive change.
+Diplomas in Black Studies and Fundamentals of Anti-Racist Communication are offered to students from all faculties, as well as non-degree learners.
 The Black Studies Implementation team is committed to educating students, faculty, and the broader community, advocating for social justice through these informative courses.
-Waterloo also offers an Indigenous Studies minor, eight courses that study and highlight Indigenous cultures and perspectives.
+Waterloo also offers an Indigenous Studies minor, which includes eight courses that study and highlight Indigenous cultures and perspectives.

 I took 'How to Challenge Anti-Black Racism' and enjoyed it very much.
 It’s something I would recommend to others amongst the courses offered for the new diplomas.
 I believe it will allow for open and insightful conversation between students and the instructor to take place.